Batman Forever: Difficulties and clashes

-Schumacher and Kilmer clashed during the making of the film; Schumacher described Kilmer as "childish and impossible," reporting that he fought with various crewmen, and refused to speak to Schumacher for two weeks after the director told him to stop being rude.
+Schumacher and Kilmer clashed during the making of the film; Schumacher described Kilmer as "childish and impossible," reporting that he fought with various crewmen and refused to speak to Schumacher for two weeks after the director told him to stop being rude.
 Schumacher also mentioned Tommy Lee Jones as a source of trouble: "Jim Carrey was a gentleman, and Tommy Lee was threatened by him.
 I'm tired of defending overpaid, overprivileged actors.
 I pray I don't work with them again."
 In a 2014 interview, Carrey acknowledged that Jones was not friendly to him, and recounted an incident wherein Jones told him: "I hate you.
 I really don't like you ...
 I cannot sanction your buffoonery."

 Design and visual effects

 Rick Baker designed the prosthetic makeup.
 John Dykstra, Andrew Adamson, Jim Rygiel and Ariel Velasco-Shaw served as visual effects supervisors, with Rhythm & Hues Studios (R&H) and Pacific Data Images also contributing to visual effects work.
 R&H and PDI provided a CGI Batman for complicated stunts.
 For the costume design, producer Peter MacGregor-Scott claimed that 146 workers were at one point working together.
 Batman's costume was redesigned along the lines of a more "MTV organic, and edgier feel" to the suit.
+Jose Fernandez sculpted the nipples on the Batsuits inspired by Roman armor.
+Schumacher wanted the nipples be pointier but Fernandez didn't want to, but he did it as Schumacher was "the boss".
 Sound design and mixing was created and supervised by Bruce Stambler and John Levesque, which included trips to caves to record bat sounds.
 A new Batmobile was designed for Batman Forever, with two cars being constructed, one for stunt purposes and one for close-ups.
 Chris O'Donnell had the area around his eyes painted black and then the Robin mask glued on him.
-Swiss surrealist painter H. R. Giger provided his version for the Batmobile but it was considered too sinister for the film.
+Swiss surrealist painter H. R. Giger provided his version for the Batmobile, but it was considered too sinister for the film.

 The film used some motion capture for certain visual effects.
 Warner Bros. had acquired motion capture technology from arcade video game company Acclaim Entertainment for use in the film's production.